softwareconstruction240/softwareconstruction/instruction/json/json.md

 }
 ```

-You now have a problem when you deserialize the JSON, Gson won't know that it should turn the `ChessPiece` class described by the `ChessBoard` into specific `Rook`, `Knight` or the other classes that you had before you deserialized.
+You now have a problem when you deserialize the JSON, Gson won't know that it should turn the `ChessPiece` class described by the `ChessBoard` into specific `Rook`, `Knight` or any other classes that you had before you serialized the board.
 So Gson will just create a bunch of `ChessPiece` objects in your board array.

-You can solve this by defining a Gson `TypeAdapter` that implements exactly how the JSON text should be serialized and deserialized.
+You can solve this by defining a Gson `TypeAdapter` that implements exactly how the JSON text should be deserialized.

 To use a `TypeAdapter` you create a `GsonBuilder`, register the type adapter with the builder, and create the Gson serializer from the builder with the `create` method.
-In the example below, we create a lambda function that implements the `JsonDeserializer` of the `TypeAdapter`.
+In the example below, we create a lambda function that implements the `JsonDeserializer` interface of the `TypeAdapter`.
 The function reads the JSON `type` attribute from the data contained in the JSON element represented by the `el` parameter.
-This allows the deserializer to switch on what class actually gets created for the JSON element.
+This allows the deserializer to switch on what class actually gets created form the JSON element.

 ```java
 public static Gson createSerializer() {